Social Media Update. What’s Vine and how can you benefit from using it

 The closing of Vine is seen by some as a cost cutting method by Twitter.
 They now include short video posting on Twitter, so they clearly aren’t opposed to the idea.
 “Viners” however feel abandoned.
 Many are moving to YouTube and Facebook where they say they’ll have better access to their audience than Twitter.

-In a competitive market and an ever-changing industry Twitter have done well.
+In a social media rich market and an ever-changing industry Twitter have done well.
 But with the steady decline in profit reported each quarter and experts predicting the same in April, will they be able to turn things around in 2017?

 (The Vine logo is owned by Vine Labs, Inc. and the logo use in this blog is not authorised by, sponsored by or associated with Vine Labs, Inc.)